Histotechnology Certificate program

 - Applicants must have a bachelor of science degree in biology, chemistry, microbiology, or related science field from an accredited college or university which includes:

-- At least 30 semester hours of biology and chemistry courses (including microbiology course and immunology content, anatomy and physiology),
+- At least 30 semester hours of biology and chemistry courses, must include both.
+Recommended courses include, microbiology, immunology, anatomy and physiology.

 - Three semester hours of college algebra or higher-level math.